shiroNaux/vaults/Data/Data Engineering/Data Proccessing/Streaming processing/Apache Kafka/Apache Kafka.md

 ### Leader Epoch

-- Mỗi leader có 1 unique, monotonically increasing number gọi là leader **epoch**.
+- Mỗi leader có 1 giá trị unique, là monotonically increasing number gọi là leader **epoch**.
+- Giá trị này
 - The epoch is used to keep track of what work was done while this replica was the leader and it will be increased whenever a new leader is elected.

 ![[../../../../../_images/Kafka/leader-epoch.png]]